alysonbennett/02ResponsivePortfolio.github.io/README.md

 ## Description of Application

 Welcome to my portfolio!
-Here you will learn a bit about me and my past experience.
-There are also links to some of the projects I have worked on
+Here you will learn a bit about me and my past experiences.
+There are also links to some of the projects I have worked on.

 ## Screen Shots of My Portfolio